 C++ std operator>

-C++ Multiset Operator> is a non-member overloaded function of multiset.
-This function is used to check whether the first multiset is greater than other or not.
+The C++ Multiset Operator> function is an overloaded non-member function of the multiset class.
+Its purpose is to determine if the first multiset is greater than the second multiset.

 Note: Operator> sequentially compares the element of multiset and comparison will stop at first mismatch.